 Data are available for all EU countries but coverage does depend on the variable and time period required.
 Data is also available for the sub-national areas within the EU countries.
 Other countries covered include Japan, the United States, the central European countries and other main economic partners of the Union.

-The data are organised into:
+The data within the Eurostat interface are organised into:

 The first two options are organised according to nine statistical themes and the Tables on EU Policy present a selection of data organised according to specific EU policies.

 Theme 1: General Statistics - Major indicators for the Member States of the European Union, non-member countries, applicant countries and regions.

 Theme 2: Economy and Finance - Data on national accounts, prices and purchasing power parities, such as statistics on currency and the finance sector.

 Theme 3: Population and Social Conditions - Statistics on population, health, employment, consumption and living conditions.